mattwach/battery_drainer/README.md

 ## Schematic Overview

 Note that the images below are a snapshot of the schematic and not fully up-tp-date.
-See the kicad original for the latest design.
+See the KiCad original for the latest design.

 Here is the complete design (click to expand):

 ![schematic](images/schematic.png)

-Here is an early falstad simulation that gives a basic idea of how the cicuit works:
+Here is an early Falstad simulation that gives a basic idea of how the circuit
+works:

 https://tinyurl.com/2qg4xwyj